The risks of overexposure to the sun can indeed be a problem for many dogs. Sunscreen may be the answer

 “Preventing sunbathing, roofs over outdoor runs, and solar protective T-shirts or dog shirts can be beneficial,” says Ihrke.
 “We also recommend waterproof pediatric or children’s sunscreens.
 Sunscreens designed for children are less likely to be irritating and commonly do not have scents added.”

-Ihrke’s brand names as being safe for use on pets include Johnson & Johnson’s Waterbabies, Bullfrog waterproof, and EltaBlock waterproof.
+Ihrke’s recommendations for brands safe for use on pets include Johnson & Johnson’s Waterbabies, Bullfrog waterproof, and EltaBlock waterproof.
 The benefit of waterproof products, says Ihrke, is that they’re also dog-saliva-proof.